Namchee/pleasantcord/README.md

 `confidence` | Threshold for NSFW content prediction.
 Any content will be moderated if the NSFW probability is higher than this value.
 `deleteNSFW` | Determine if the bot should repost the NSFW content.
 `warn.count` | Determine how many times should a member be warned when commiting a NSFW violation before being banned / kicked
 `warn.refreshPeriod` | Determine expiration time for member's violation in seconds.
+Set as `-1` if violation should remain permanent.
 `ban` | Determine if excess violators should be banned instead of kicked.

 > This bot **DOES NOT** provide an `unban` command.